-Yad Ezra opened its doors in 1990 with the purpose of providing kosher food to vulnerable Jewish families in Southeast Michigan.
+Yad Ezra opened its doors in 1990 to provide kosher food to vulnerable Jewish families in Southeast Michigan.
 Yad Ezra’s founders learned that there were impoverished Jews living in the community who relied heavily on government assistance programs, including food stamps.

-Yad Ezra was founded to alleviate some of our clients’ financial burdens by distributing groceries on a monthly basis to families in need.
+Yad Ezra was founded to alleviate some of our clients’ financial burdens by distributing groceries to families in need.
 In 1990, Yad Ezra served an average of 250 families every month.
-Current statistics indicate that we provide an average of 1,300 impoverished families (almost 3,000 individuals) with food, health care items and household goods every month.
+Currently we provide an average of 1,200 impoverished families (almost 2,500 individuals) with food, health care items and household goods every month.
 In addition, Yad Ezra distributes appropriate foods that help enhance the clients’ celebration of every Jewish holiday.